cps-med/med-insight/med-etl/README.md

 # med-etl

+ETL functionality to retreive, process, and store data in a data mart

+## Overview

 **med-etl** is a subsystem of the med-insight application that provides ETL functionality to retrieve data from external systems and store transformed data in a data mart.

 It performs two primary functions: